-The NGI Child Protection Policy (the policy) procedures are derived from and consistent with the current Children First: National Guidance (2011) document and the Children First Act (2015).
-The policy is for all permanent, contract, and freelance staff, as well as volunteers.
-All staff and employees are obliged to be familiar with the policy, and all have access to the full document.
+The procedures set out in the NGI Child Protection Policy (the policy) are derived from, and consistent with, both the guidance set out in Children First: National Guidance for the Protection and Welfare of Children (2017), and the Children First Act (2015), as amended.
+The policy applies to all permanent, contract, and freelance staff, as well as volunteers.
+All staff and employees are obliged to be familiar with the policy, and all have access to the full document both on the NGI website and in NGI's Corporate Governance Framework.

-All staff are subject to a Garda Vetting check, and all freelance Employees and volunteers must sign a declaration that they have never been convicted of a criminal offence or been the subject of a caution or a bound over order.
-Visitors to the NGI also have access to the policy in hard copy at the information desks, office reception, the human resources department, and the education department.
-A copy is also on the NGI website.
+All freelance Employees and volunteers must sign a declaration that they have never been convicted of a criminal offence or been the subject of a caution or a bound over order.

+Visitors to the NGI also have access to this policy in hard copy at the information desks, office reception, the human resources department, and the education department.
+A copy is also available on the NGI website.